yosiat/panko_serializer/README.md

 To achieve it's [performance](https://panko.dev/docs/performance.html):

-* Oj - Panko relies Oj since it's fast and allow to to serialize incrementally using `Oj::StringWriter`
+* Oj - Panko relies Oj since it's fast and allow to serialize incrementally using `Oj::StringWriter`
 * Serialization Descriptor - Panko computes most of the metadata ahead of time, to save time later in serialization.
-* Type casting — Panko does type casting by it's self, instead of relying ActiveRecord.
+* Type casting — Panko does type casting by it's self, instead of relying on ActiveRecord.

 To dig deeper about the performance choices, read [Design Choices](https://panko.dev/docs/design-choices.html).